SystemsApproach/private5g/software/directory.rst

 As described in the following sections, OnRamp prescribes a step-by-step process for growing an Aether deployment from a single VM to multi-site hybrid cloud carrying live traffic.
-An important aspect of OnRamp's approach is to describe the inter-working of the deployment machinery in enough detail so anyone can deploy and operate Aether, with each stage highlighting the key touchpoints for customizing the configuration.
+An important aspect of OnRamp's approach is to describe the interworking of the deployment machinery in enough detail so anyone can deploy and operate Aether, with each stage highlighting the key touchpoints for customizing the configuration.